alottabits/boardfarm-bdd/docs/automated_ui_maintenance_strategy.md

 ## Solution: A Framework-Driven Maintenance Pipeline

-The `boardfarm` framework can provide the scripts and tools to automate the following pipeline for maintaining the selector artifacts.
+The `boardfarm` framework can provide the scripts and tools to automate the following pipeline for maintaining the UI test artifacts.

 ```mermaid
 graph LR